smattymatty/mathew-storm-site/writing_content/labyrinth-of-sisyphus/Chapter 3 - The Palace Games.md

 Theron's jaw had dropped.
 His hand moved to his belt - not for a weapon, but for the small tablet he kept there.
 Taking notes.
 "These are serious accusations, Majesty."

 She watched his stylus move across the wax tablet, recording every word.
 Good.
 He'd need those notes later - when he insisted on seeing the beast for himself.
-Men like Theron always needed to verify.
-To control.
-To understand.
+Men like Theron always needed to verify, to control, to understand.

 "You're suggesting the King knowingly harbors a monster?"
 Theron's stylus scratched against wax.
 "That he's built this entire project to contain his... what are you claiming, exactly?"

-"I'm claiming he's corrupted something that was already an abomination and made it worse.
-Fed it children to study how it learns."
+"I'm claiming he's corrupted something that was already cursed and made it worse.
+Fed it tributes to study how it learns."
 Her voice went quieter.
 "Whatever fathered it, he claimed it as his own.
 He sees it as his son."

 Silence.